Juliet Hess Assistant Professor of Music Education

 214 Music Practice Building

-Juliet Hess is assistant professor of music education at Michigan State University's College of Music.
+Juliet Hess is an assistant professor of music education at Michigan State University's College of Music, where she teaches secondary general methods in music education, principles in music education, philosophy and sociology of music education, and a course on race issues in music teaching.
 Her prior experience includes an appointment as assistant professor of music education at the Setnor School of Music at Syracuse University with a dual appointment in the School of Education.
 She taught undergraduate and graduate courses in elementary and secondary methods, foundations in music education, assessment in music education, and general music in the inclusive classroom.

-She has presented at many international conferences, most recently including the Research in Music Education Conference (RIME) in Exeter, UK. in April 2015, [JH1] the International Society for Music Education (ISME) Conference in Porto Alegre, Brazil in July 2014, MayDay in Gettysburg in June 2014, the National Association for Music Education (NAfME) Conference in St. Louis in April 2014, and Research in Music Education (RIME) in Exeter, UK in April 2013.
-Her scholarly research has been published in the Philosophy of Music Education Review, Visions of Research in Music Education, Music Education Research, Research Studies in Music Education, Proteus: A Journal of Ideas, and Encounters on Education.
+Hess has presented at many national and international conferences, including the Research in Music Education Conference (RIME) in the UK, the International Society for Music Education (ISME) Conference, the MayDay Colloquium, the Society for Music Teacher Education, and the National Association for Music Education (NAfME) Conference.
+Her scholarly research has been published in the Bulletin of the Council for Research in Music Education, Philosophy of Music Education Review, International Journal of Music Education, Action, Criticism, & Theory for Music Education, Visions of Research in Music Education, Music Education Research, Research Studies in Music Education, Proteus: A Journal of Ideas, and Encounters on Education.